4mbl/config/README.md

 Extends the base template with settings from the Next.js app template.

-Next.js does not yet support tsconfig template variables, so you need to set the paths settings manually.
+[Next.js does not yet support tsconfig template variables](https://github.com/vercel/next.js/issues/70912), so you need to configure the path settings manually on the `tsconfig.json` file of your project.

 ```jsonc
 {